Looking for a Used Jetta in your area?

 2014 Volkswagen Jetta Test Drive Review

 Punchy little bugger.
 A sport sedan in an Izod-collared shirt.
-Very easy—and fun—to drive fast on twisty roads.
-Those are just a few of the comments I jotted down after spending a little less than 24 hours with the Jetta in and around Los Angeles.
+Very easy and fun to drive fast on twisty roads.
+Those are a few of the notes I took after a short day with the Jetta in and around L.A.

 With a new turbocharged engine and an upgraded suspension, the 2014 Volkswagen Jetta has been transformed into a sedan that’s a genuine hoot to drive.
 A comfortable driving position and a spacious trunk are added perks, leaving only low-grade interior materials to sour the deal.

 When the Jetta sedan was redesigned in 2011, there was no shortage of critics panning what they perceived to be sedate styling.
 Some went so far as to call it boring, a description that wasn’t far off the mark.
 However, after a few years on the market, the Jetta doesn’t appear dated, a point that can be attributed to its lack of exaggerated sheet-metal angles and tacked-on chrome trimmings.
 As a 40-year-old member of the current singles scene, I can tell you plenty of people could learn a thing or two from the Jetta’s less-is-more approach to aging gracefully.